microsoft/kafka-connect-cosmosdb/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: For reporting an issue in code or documentation for improvement
 title: ''
-labels: ''
+labels: Bug
 assignees: ''

 ---

-**Describe the bug**
+## Description
-A clear and concise description of what the bug is.
+- A clear and concise description of what the bug is

-**To Reproduce**
+## Expected Behavior
-Describe clearly the Kafka Connect and Connector configuration used.
+- A clear and concise description of what you expected to happen.

-Supply examples of the payload (andor schema) causing the issue.
+## Reproduce

-**Expected behavior**
+1. Go to '...'
-A clear and concise description of what you expected to happen.
+2. Click on '....'

-**Screenshots**
+3. Scroll down to '....'
-If applicable, add screenshots to help explain your problem.
+4. See error

-**Additional context**
+## Additional Context
-Add any other context about the problem here.
+- _(If applicable: Add any other context about the problem here; for example: proposed solution, doc changes, screenshots, logs, links, etc)_